 Same-sex marriage is currently permitted in several states and the District of Columbia.
 Other states have provisions for domestic partnerships or civil unions.
 Previously, under DADT, any marriage or attempted marriage (which included civil unions, domestic partnerships, or commitment ceremonies) was grounds for discharge.

 Today, service members are free to marry, obtain a domestic partnership or civil union, or have a commitment ceremony with another person of the same sex without fear of separation.
-However, due to the Defense of Marriage Act (DOMA), a same-sex marriage will not be recognized as a valid marriage by the military even if it is validly performed in a state that allows same-sex marriage.
-Read the sections below for information on benefits for partners and available resources.
+On June 26, 2013 the Supreme Court ruled that Section Three of the Defense of Marriage Act (DOMA) is unconstitutional.
+Beginning September 3, 2013 the Department of Defense will make spousal and family benefits available to same-sex spouses who provide a valid marriage certificate.

 Until military families are relieved of the weight of war, we hope you will continue to contribute to their wellbeing.